 The key distinguishing feature of Shopping Ads is that you manage and optimize your campaigns (through the Google Ads dashboard), unlike Surfaces across Google and Shopping Actions where Google is doing this for you.

-Although this means an investment of time and a learning curve, especially if you haven’t run text ads previously, you have a greater degree of personal control over how often and in what context your ads appear.
+Although this means an investment of time and a learning curve, especially if you haven’t run text ads previously, you have control over how often and in what context your ads appear.

 You run and optimize your campaigns, establish your budgets, set your negative keywords, and devise your bidding strategies.
 You can also opt to target user geographic locations, selected audiences (e.g., those who have been to your website), even users’ device(s).
 As well, in addition to Google search, you can opt to run campaigns on Google search partners’ sites, or on channels such as YouTube.